-Asthma was defined as an affirmative answer to the question "Has your child/have you been diagnosed by a physician as having asthma?".
-At recruitment, the reported physician-diagnosed asthma was validated through structured interviews and clinical assessments by paediatricians [16].
-Asthma at recruitment was defined as either a questionnaire report of physician-diagnosed asthma or as having asthma based on the clinical validation study [16].
+Asthma was defined as an affirmative answer to the question "Has your child/have you been diagnosed by a physician as having asthma?"
+At recruitment, the reported physician-diagnosed asthma was validated through structured interviews and clinical assessments by pediatricians[16].
+Asthma at recruitment was defined as either a questionnaire report of physician-diagnosed asthma or as having asthma based on the clinical validation study[16].

-Age at asthma onset was classified into mutually exclusive categories: asthma onset ≤8 years: onset before age 8 years, identified at recruitment (follow-up time: 7.5 years); asthma onset 9-13 years (follow-up time: 5 years); asthma onset 14-19 years (follow-up time: 6 years) based on reports of physician diagnosis of asthma in any of the annual questionnaire surveys.
-Asthma onset >19 years (follow-up time: 8.5 years) was based on reported physician diagnosis of asthma in the follow-up at age 28 years.
-The reference category "never-asthma" included those never reporting physician-diagnosed asthma in any of the questionnaire surveys.
+Age at asthma onset was classified into mutually exclusive categories: ≤8 years: onset before age 8 years, identified at recruitment (follow-up time: 7.5 years); asthma onset 9 to 13 years (follow-up time: 5 years); asthma onset 14 to 19 years (follow-up time: 6 years) based on reports of physician-diagnosis of asthma in any of the annual questionnaire surveys.
+Asthma onset >19 years (follow-up time: 8.5 years) was based on reported physician-diagnosis of asthma in the follow-up at age 28y.
+The reference category 'never asthma' included those never reporting physician-diagnosed asthma in any of the questionnaire surveys.

-Risk factors for asthma were based on parental questionnaire reports at recruitment at age 8 years, and included family history of asthma, maternal smoking during pregnancy, low birthweight, breastfeeding <3 months, any severe respiratory infection, rhinoconjunctivitis, eczema and allergic sensitisation.
-The definitions are described in detail in supplementary table E1.
+Risk factors for asthma were based on parental questionnaire reports at recruitment at age 8 years and included family history of asthma, maternal smoking during pregnancy, low birthweight, breastfeeding <3 months, any severe respiratory infection, rhinoconjunctivitis, eczema, and allergic sensitization.
+The definitions are described in detail in Table E1 in the Online data supplement.